Andrew Grant (politician): Later life

 His published will in respect of his £607,000 unsettled estate, revealed that he had left in the region of £350,000 for the foundation of what he stipulated was to be known as The Andrew Grant Bequest, to benefit students of Edinburgh College of Art, in the form of travelling scholarships.
 The Bequest was activated in 1930, with the death of Grant's widow, Elizabeth and has a fund of over £3.5 million today.

 Family

 Grant married Elizabeth Ann Townsend (1840-1936) of Glasgow in 1872.
 She was the daughter of Joseph Townsend, of 15 Grosvenor Terrace in Glasgow, a manufacturing chemist with a large premises in Port Dundas.
-Grant had an close relationship with his twin brother, Colin Campbell Grant, WS, afterwards barrister-at-law, Middle Temple, who died suddenly at Richmond, Surrey on 30 April 1902.
+Grant had a close relationship with his twin brother, Colin Campbell Grant, WS, afterwards barrister-at-law, Middle Temple, who died suddenly at Richmond, Surrey on 30 April 1902.